-Steve Robertson's practice includes advising and assisting physicians, commercial litigation, anti-fraud and anti-corruption advice.
-He appears before all levels of court in Alberta, the Federal Court, the Federal Court of Appeal, and the Competition Tribunal.
+Steve Robertson's practice includes commercial litigation, anti-fraud and anti-corruption advice, and advising and assisting physicians with professional negligence and responsibility matters.
+He appears before all levels of court in Alberta, the Federal Court, the Federal Court of Appeal, the Competition Tribunal, and the College of Physicians and Surgeons of Alberta.
 Steve is the author of Alberta Civil Practice, now in its 2014 second edition.

 Steve Robertson has nearly 20 years of experience in dealing with the legal aspects of Canada's health care system.
 Steve is a past chair of the Canadian Bar Association's National Health Law section, and was actively involved as member of the executive of that section, and of the Alberta Health Law section, for seven years.
 In that capacity he has provided input on behalf of the Canadian Bar Association to Health Canada on proposed health legislation.